 If you are looking to expand your horizons in the insights marketplace and have the next million-dollar idea you want to talk about, here’s your chance.

-Accepted articles will be featured in our newsletter, website, partners’ websites, as well as promoted widely on our social platforms.
+Accepted articles will be featured in our newsletter, website, and partners’ websites, as well as being promoted widely on our social platforms.
 Creativity is encouraged, as is access to new and unique data sources.

 In analyzing the federal election in which everyone seems to have lost something, the only winners may be the pollsters.
 With the exception of a few outliers, most of the major polling houses did very well in the Canadian 43rd General Election.